 Title VII also requires employers to reasonably accommodate the religious practices of an employee or prospective employee, unless to do so would be an “undue hardship” on the employer.
 Flexible scheduling, voluntary substitutions or swaps, job reassignments, and transfers within the company and the same salary range are examples of ways of accommodating an employee’s religious beliefs.

 In addition to the federal law, most states also have laws that make it illegal to discriminate on the basis of religion.
-Some states may also provide additional state law protections for workers against religious discrimination, and may also have provide additional requirements beyond those required under federal law for accommodating the religious practices of employees.
+See the state law question on this page for more information.

 Title VII covers all private employers, state and local governments, and educational institutions that employ 15 or more individuals.
 Title VII also covers private and public employment agencies, labor organizations, and joint labor management committees controlling apprenticeship and training.